Strategic Communication

 The Strategic Communication major prepares students to think and act as professionals and ethical citizens in a global community.
 It also helps students develop competencies that prepare them for professional employment and advanced studies.

-The goal of the Department is to create skilled professional communicators who understand their social, legal and ethical responsibility in a rapidly changing media landscape that connects societies around the world.
+The goal of the epartment is to create skilled professional communicators who understand their social, legal and ethical responsibility in a rapidly changing media landscape that connects societies around the world.
 A rigorous curriculum challenges students to not only communicate to diverse audiences in a free society through critical thinking, analytical writing and compelling presentation but also evaluate its effectiveness.

 Bachelor of Science in Strategic Communication

 The Bachelor of Science with a major in strategic communication requires 124 hours with 40 hours in strategic communication.
-All strategic communication majors must:

 Master of Science in Strategic Communication